24 May What To Wear When Skydiving

 On some occasions there may be the need to slide in on your bum when landing, and we wouldn’t want you to be going home with horrid grass or mud stains!

-What to wear in summer
+What to wear when skydiving in the summer

 Underneath the jumpsuit, most people find a T-shirt and hoodie with a pair of tracksuit bottoms is enough for tandem skydiving in the summer.
 In fact, t-shirts and shorts are a common sight but don’t forget you’ll be wearing one of our jumpsuits too!

-What to wear in winter
+What to wear when skydiving in the winter

 There’s no hard and fast rule for what the temperature is going to be like at any given time of year, but if you’re jumping in the peak of winter it could be as cold as -20c at jump altitude!